praveen-gm/flutter_network_connectivity/README.md

 ![Screenshot](https://raw.githubusercontent.com/praveen-gm/flutter_network_connectivity/main/screenshots/demo.gif "Sample Gif")

 ### About
-This plugin uses [NetworkCapabilities](https://developer.android.com/reference/android/net/NetworkCapabilities) for Android and [NetworkMonitor](https://developer.apple.com/documentation/network) for iOS.
+This plugin uses [NetworkCapabilities](https://developer.android.com/reference/android/net/NetworkCapabilities) for Android and [NetworkMonitor](https://developer.apple.com/documentation/network) for iOS to check for network connectivity status.

 ### Contributing?
 You're always welcome.
 See [Contributing Guidelines](CONTRIBUTING.md).
 You can also take a look at [Status Tracker](https://github.com/praveen-gm/flutter_network_connectivity/projects/1) to know more information about current or pending features/issues.